usharesoft/appcenter-docs/admin/en/source/pages/config/event-bus.rst

 	* PHP
 	* Node.js etc

 RabbitMQ is a message broker.
-In essence, it accepts messages from “producers” and delivers them to “consumers”.
-In-between, it can route, buffer and persist messages, known as the “queue”.
+In essence, it accepts messages from "producers" and delivers them to "consumers".
+In-between, it can route, buffer and persist messages, known as the "queue".

-When a POST, PUT or DELETE request is sent to the web service, then UForge creates a message (the producer) and posts this to a routing service, called an exchange.
+When a ``POST``, ``PUT`` or ``DELETE`` request is sent to the web service, then UForge creates a message (the producer) and posts this to a routing service, called an exchange.
 This exchange is configured to publish messages to the UForge queue.
 When writing a custom plugin (consumer), it registers itself to this queue.

 Administrators can also reconfigure the event bus routing service to adapt to more complex workflows.
 This is done in the event bus administration UI and use the root account of the UForge service, at::